 Reproducibility within the assay was evaluated in 3 independent experiments.
-Each assay was carried out with 6 replicates of 8 serum samples containing different concentrations of mouse VEGF-A. 2 standard curves were run on each plate.
-The calculated overall intra-assay coefficient of variation was < 5%.
+Each assay was carried out with 6 replicates of 8 serum samples containing different concentrations of human VEGF-A. 2 standard curves were run on each plate.
+Data below show the mean human VEGF-A concentration and the coefficient of variation for each sample (see

+Table 3).
+The calculated overall intra-assay coefficient of variation was 6.2%.